Sakiru Adebayo, PhD

 Biography

-Born in a small town in Southwestern Nigeria, Sakiru moved to Ibadan to study at the University for Ibadan, Nigeria’s premier university.
+Born in Ijebu Igbo, a town in Southwestern Nigeria, Sakiru moved to Ibadan to study at the University of Ibadan, Nigeria’s premier university.
 He later moved to Johannesburg, South Africa for his Ph.D. at the University of the Witwatersrand.
 He worked as a postdoctoral fellow at the Wits Institute of Social and Economic Research (WISER) for a year.
-He is very excited to be a part of the UBC community in the Okanagan valley.
+He is very excited to be a part of the UBC community in the Okanagan Valley.

 Degrees